 The BJP has implemented a number of policies to glorify Hinduism and used this to boost its electoral performance.
 One of them was the implementation of the Ram Mandir movement, a major turning point in Prime Minister Narendra Modi's political career.

-The Ram Mandir movement focuses on rebuilding the Ram Temple in Ayodhya, considered the birthplace of Lord Ram, one of the most revered deities in Hinduism.
-For Prime Minister Modi, the construction of the Ram Temple is not only a celebration of Hindu nationalism, but also a core election project of the BJP.
+The Ram Mandir movement focuses on rebuilding the Ram temple in Ayodhya, considered the birthplace of Lord Ram, one of the most revered gods in Hinduism.
+For Prime Minister Modi, building the Ram temple is not only a celebration of Hindu nationalism, but also a core election project of the BJP.

 This will help boost Hindu voter support for the BJP and Mr Modi, especially from populous areas like Uttar Pradesh, Bihar, Maharashtra and West Bengal.

 However, the restoration of the Ram Mandir temple is a controversial issue in contemporary Indian society.
-The temple has long been the scene of decades-long disputes between Hindu and Muslim communities.
-In 2019, the Allahabad High Court in Uttar Pradesh ruled that the disputed land should be given to Hindus.
+The temple has long been the site of decades-long disputes between Hindu and Muslim communities.
+In 2019, the Allahabad High Court in Uttar Pradesh ruled that the disputed land be given to Hindus.

-At the same time, the federal government will set up a trust fund to build the Ram temple, and Muslims will be given land elsewhere to build mosques.
+At the same time, the federal government would set up a trust fund to build the Ram temple, and Muslims would be given land elsewhere to build mosques.
 That same year, while campaigning for a second term, Mr. Modi made a pledge to rebuild the Ram temple.

 The Ram Temple began construction in 2020 and is now nearing completion.
 India inaugurated the Ram Temple in Ayodhya on January 22 and opened it to the public on January 23.
-The opening of the temple ahead of the national elections could be a major coup for Prime Minister Modi, who has a strong grip on Hindu sentiment.
+Opening the temple ahead of the national elections could be a big hit, giving Prime Minister Modi a huge advantage by appealing to the Hindu public.

 It can be said that Prime Minister Modi is likely to win the upcoming election with strong support from voters.
 The combination of economic achievements and glorification of Hinduism could be a successful electoral "formula" for the BJP and Prime Minister Modi.
 However, Mr. Modi still needs to be careful in his strategy and decisions in the context of increasing Hindu-Muslim tensions.